-The Action on Rights team will be available Monday-Friday from 8am-6pm and you can contact them by emailing them directly: [email protected] or calling the 24 hour Freephone Dementia Helpline on 0808 808 3000.
+The Action on Rights team will be available Monday-Friday from 8am-5.30pm and you can contact them by emailing them directly: [email protected] or calling the 24 hour Freephone Dementia Helpline on 0808 808 3000.
 The Helpline volunteer who answers your call will take your contact details and pass these directly to the Action on Rights team.